frankshearar/Home/Logging-Guidance.md

 This specification covers Logging in NuGet.exe and NuGet.CommandLine.Xplat as it appears in the console and output streams.
+As the dotnet CLI experience calls into NuGet.CommandLine.Xplat for some commands, this specification applies there as well.

 1. Logging will keep a prefix of the log level: `info`, `warn`, `error` and the like next to each method showing in the console.
 This allows for understanding the logs if they get piped into a file/
 1. Logging will write all messages to the output stream, STDOUT, only and never to the error stream, STDERR.